 MAN 3240.
 Organizational Behavior.
 This course is a study of individual and group behavior in organizations.
 Students will develop an understanding of how organizations can be managed more effectively.
 Course content includes motivation, group dynamics, conflict resolution, goal setting and rewards, job design, work stress, power/politics, and organizational change and development.
-Prerequisite: MAN 3025 or consent of the Dean.
 3 semester hours credit.
 [A]

 MAN 3301.
 Human Resource Management.
 This course is a study of the functions of human resource management including recruitment, selection, benefits and compensation, performance evaluation, development of employees, and formulation of human resource procedures.
 The strategic role of human resources and current issues will be discussed.
-Prerequisite: MAN 3025.
-3 semester hours credit.
+3 semester hours credt.
 [A]

 MAN 3504.
 Operational Decision Making.
 This course focuses on operational decision making management techniques to improve the processes and productivity in organizations.
 Topics of discussion will include quality and outcomes, efficiency, forecasting, work flow processes, inventory control, design of goods and services, waiting lines, and critical path.
 Students will manage a project from beginning to end, including how to identify needs, and define, assign, and track items.
-Prerequisites: MAN 3025 and STA 2023 or STA 2122.
+Prerequisite: STA 2023 or STA 2122.
 3 semester hours credit.
 [A]

 MAN 4120.
 Leadership Challenges and Supervision.
 This course includes discussion and application of leadership theories as well as skill formation to develop leadership abilities.
 Team building skills are emphasized to enhance leadership effectiveness.
 Students learn the importance of visioning in their organizations.
-Prerequisite: MAN 3025.3 semester hours credit.
+3 semester hours credit.
 [A]

 MAN 4162.
 Customer Relations for Managers.
 This course examines relationship building for all customers of an organization.
 The impact of culture and diversity on business relationships, successful negotiation strategies, and promotion of the organization through media relations are discussed.
 The ideas and practices this course focuses on include: understanding and identifying customer's wants and needs, customer orientation, product or service differentiation and value-creating processes to attract, satisfy and retain customers through relationship management.
-Prerequisite: MAN 3025 and MAR 3023.
 3 semester hours credit.
 [A]

 MAN 4520.
 Total Quality Management.
 This course examines the significance of quality as a primary competitive strategy for tomorrow's successful business organizations.
-Students will be exposed to the critical issues of total quality management through reading, case studies, class discussion, etc. Prerequisite: MAN 3504.
-3 semester hours credit [A]
+Students will be exposed to the critical issues of total quality management through reading, case studies, class discussion, etc. 3 semester hours credit [A]